 While it’s easy to see how heat affects things at eye- or ground-level, such as your lawn and garden (and electricity bill), we can often forget about the effects heat can have on the roofs over our heads.
-Though most roofs are durable and built to last, heat can negatively impact their components over time.
+Though your roof should be durable and built to last, extreme heat can negatively impact important components of your roofing system over time.

-Below is what every homeowner needs to know about how heat affects roofs.
+Below is what every homeowner needs to know about extreme heat and their roof.

 During a summer day, your roof gets hot.
 How hot, you ask?
 The Department of Energy reports that standard or dark roofs (as opposed to light or “cool” roofs) can reach a temperature well over 50°F hotter than the temperature outside.
 This means that if the weather is 98°F, your roof is at least 148°F: that’s more than hot enough to scramble an egg on your shingles!

 Your home’s roofing materials expand as they heat up.
 Then, when the sun goes down and temperatures drop, the materials contract.
 When these temperature changes occur quickly, your roof’s materials can get strained from continuously expanding and contracting.
 This stress caused by temperature fluctuations is known as thermal shock.